dsc-courses/dsc40a-2024-fa/faqs.md

 Permutations are a specific form of Sequences in which we sample without replacement.
 For both sequences and permutations order matters (as opposed to sets and combinations).
-The main difference lies in the repetition of elements.
-In sequences, elements can be repeated (or not), while in permutations, each element can only be used once.
+The main difference lies in the repetition of elements: sequences can be with or without replacement.
+In permutations, each element can only be used once (i.e. a sequence without replacement).

 Example:

 - Sequences: Creating a 3-digit PIN code using digits 0-9.
 You can repeat digits, and the order matters (123 is different from 321).
 - Permutations: Arranging 5 people in a line.
-Each person can only be in one position, and the order of the people matters.
+Each person can only be in one position, and the order of the people matters (like the example of choosing a president, vice president, and treasurer of club in lecture).

 #### Lecture(s) to Review: